infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 }
 ```

-The data models above will be auto-generated from the introspection process in your Photon.js project.
+The data models above were auto-generated from the introspection process in your Photon.js project.
 These model definitions are located in the Prisma schema.
-Models represent the entities of your application domain, define the underlying database schema, and is the foundation for the auto-generated CRUD operations of the database client.
+Models represent the entities of your application domain, define the underlying database schema, and are the foundation for the auto-generated CRUD operations of the database client.

 Take a look at your generated Prisma schema file ([example here](https://github.com/infoverload/migration_typeorm_photon/blob/master/prisma/schema.prisma)).
-The `Category` and `Post` entities from the TypeORM project is translated to `Category` and `Post` models:
+The `Category` and `Post` entities from the TypeORM project are translated to `Category` and `Post` models:

 ```ts
 model Category {